Weitian-Wang/Note/250P Part I.md

 Each address can be mapped to any *way* of the specific *set*.
 Fixed row, any column.
 $$\text{Cache\_Index} = \text{Memory\_Addr}\ mod\ (\frac{\text{Cache\_Size}}{\text{\#Ways}})$$

+### Cache Replacement Policies
+#### Idea
+Evict the line accessed furthest in the **future**.
+Predict future use by looking at the past.
+#### LRU
+Least recently used.
+Replace the line accessed furthest in the **past**.
+Given the temporal locality of programs, this works pretty well.
+> Limitation of LRU:
+> Working memory space larger than cache size, every cache access is miss.

+### CPI of Memory Access with Cache
+$$CPI = \text{L1} + \text{L1 Miss Rate}*\text{L2} + \text{L2 Miss Rate}*\text{Main Memory} $$
+> The cache access time is added to the overall time, regardless of miss or hit.

+### Cache Coherency
+The read to each address must return the most recent value.
+All writes must be visible at **some point** to ensure correct read.
+When a core writes a **cache line**, all other instances needs to be invalidated and updated.
+> Coherency: logically correct and consistent.
+> When to update write is defined by Cache Coherency Protocals.

+### Cache Prefetching
+CPU speculatively prefetch cache lines for potential future uses.
+#### Hardware Prefetching
+Take advantage of runtime information.
+1. Sequential Prefetch - adjacent cache lines
+2. Strided Prefetch - distant cache lines
+#### Software Prefetching
+Take advantage of compile time information.

+### Cache and OOP
+Object oriented programming collects entity data in a class/structure, which are located together in the memory
+#### OOP Friendly
+All instance variables are accessed when an instance is accessed.
+#### OOP Unfriendly
+Access small number of instance variables per instance accesse.